kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

      // object tracked by a quota but expressed using ScopeSelectorOperator in combination
      // with possible values.
      ScopeSelector *ScopeSelector
-+    // QoSResources contains the desired set of allowed class resources.
++    // QOSResources contains the desired set of allowed class resources.
-+    // +featureGate=QoSResources
++    // +featureGate=QOSResources
 +    // +optional
-+    QoSResources QoSResourceQuota
++    QOSResources QOSResourceQuota
  }

-+// QoSResourceQuota contains the allowed class resources.
++// QOSResourceQuota contains the allowed class resources.
-+type QoSResourceQuota struct {
++type QOSResourceQuota struct {
 +       // Pod contains the allowed class resources for pods.
 +       // +optional
-+       Pod []AllowedQoSResource
++       Pod []AllowedQOSResource
 +       // Container contains the allowed class resources for pods.
 +       // +optional
-+       Container []AllowedQoSResource
++       Container []AllowedQOSResource
 +}

-+// AllowedQoSResource specifies access to one QoS-class resources type.
++// AllowedQOSResource specifies access to one QoS-class resources type.
-+type AllowedQoSResource struct {
++type AllowedQOSResource struct {
 +       // Name of the resource.
-+       Name QoSResourceName
++       Name QOSResourceName
 +       // Allowed classes.
 +       Classes []string
 +       // Capacity is the hard limit for usage of the class.